romeobwiii/Mothusi/README.md

-#Mothusi -The Student Voice Assistant.Built in Botswana.For Botswana Students.
+# Mothusi -The Student Voice Assistant.Built in Botswana.For Botswana Students.

-##What is Mothusi?
+## What is Mothusi?
 Mothusi is a  voice personal assistant developed by Mulax Prime.

-##Features
+## Features
 listens to voice and handle the rest
 Speaks answers when asked
 Opens all the desktop icons and more

-#How to run
+## How to Run
-1 Get free Groq API key from console.groq.com
+1. Get free Groq API key from console.groq.com
-2 Create .env file :GROQ_API_KEY=your key
+2. Create .env file: GROQ_API_KEY=your_key
-3 Install requirements: pip install -r requirements .txt 4 Run : py mothusi.py
+3. Install requirements: pip install -r requirements.txt
+4. Run: py mothusi.py

-##Built With
+## Built With
--Python
+- Python
-- Groq AI
+- Groq AI (llama-3.1-8b-instant)
-- SpeechRecongintion
+- SpeechRecognition
 - pyttsx3

-##Developer
+## Developer
-Mulax Prime
+Mulax Prime | Gaborone, Botswana